Crediteur/Supercharger-Finder/README.md

 Map search application capable of locating of eletric vehicle charging stations.

 ## Code
-Created using HTML, CSS, and Javascript.
+Written with HTML, CSS, and Javascript.
 Feeds Google geolocation data into the OpenChargeMap API to look for nearby ports.
 Then results are displayed as markers onto Google maps.

 ## Preview